matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Content Type**

-- View to use is determined by Content Type in HTTP Header:
+- View to use determined by Content Type in HTTP Header:
-    - application/json, application/xml, text/html
+    - `application/json`, `application/xml`, `text/html`
-- If view for requested Content Type is not found, HTTP Status 406 Not Acceptable is returned.
+- If view for requested Content Type not found, HTTP Status `406` Not Acceptable is returned.

 ## JMS Messaging